 - Shunde.
 The Foshan district joins the list of cities ordained by UNESCO as the City of Gastronomy.
 Shunde is the cradle of Cantonese food, which is popular all over the world.

-- Kong Fu.
+- Kung Fu.
 As the birth place of Ip Man and ancestral home of Bruce Lee, the city’s Kung Fu culture brings hundreds from overseas to compete and master the part.

 WINING & DINING